 Yes, we just said not to choose an airline you’ll never fly on, but there is a big caveat to that.
 Carriers typically have multiple airline partners you can book with using frequent fler miles.

-For example: Just because you never fly Air Canada doesn’t mean you shouldn’t collect Air Canada Aeroplan points.
+For example, just because you never fly Air Canada doesn’t mean you shouldn’t collect Air Canada Aeroplan points.
 Air Canada is a member of Star Alliance, which includes major airlines like United Airlines, SWISS, Turkish Airlines, Singapore Airlines, and many more — meaning that you can get just about anywhere you’re trying to go without ever stepping foot on an Air Canada plane.

 Stay flexible

 To maximize travel rewards, flexibility is key.
-Do you some wiggle room around the dates of your trip?
+Do you have some wiggle room around the dates of your trip?
 Are you willing to drive a little further to an airport that’s not the closest to your home?
 Are you willing to fly to an airport near your destination?

 If you answered yes to at least one of the above, it shouldn’t be hard to find a great deal.